spsdco/notes/README.md

     npm install .
     cake server -w

-If you're feeling awesome, you should contribute eitehr with code or a [donation](http://getspringseed.com/donate).
+If you're feeling awesome, you should contribute either with code or a [donation](http://getspringseed.com/donate).
 Check out the [issue tracker](https://github.com/consindo/notes/issues) and tackle an issue.

 Springseed is written in CoffeeScript and uses Spine.JS for MVC.